🔗Connection Setup

 http://192.168.1.100:6060

 Trailing slashes are not required.
-The plugin will strip them automatically.
+The plugin strips them automatically.

 Enter only the base URL - do not append